Every business whether large

 SOME SPECIAL POINTS IN BUSINESS LETTERS.

-1. Be brief and to the point without being blunt or offensive.
+1. Be brief and to the point without being blunt or offensive.2.
+Be courteous in your requests and polite in your demands.

 3. Never write a letter with a lead pencil; always pen use and ink.